• Skip to primary navigation

 5 Best Substitutes for Amer Picon in Cocktails

 We were making cocktails the other day and realized we were out of Amer Picon.
 Total bummer, right?
-Amer Picon has that bittersweet orange flavor that takes certain drinks to the next level.
+Amer Picon has that bittersweet orange flavor that takes certain drinks to the next level (a traditional French bitter apéritif flavored with bitter orange and gentian).

 Some options bring out the classic citrusy vibe.
 Others lean toward herbal and slightly bitter flavors that still work.
 Turns out, there's more than one way to keep your cocktails tasting amazing.